abits/builder-bundle/README.md

 ## Tools for Symfony Projects

 This package is supposed to collect several tools for interfacing a Symfony application.
-It provides "missing" task for automation and deployments.
+It provides "missing" tasks for automation and deployments.
 The package relies heavily on the symfony/console and symfony/process components.

 ## Installation